Learning to Compare Relation: Semantic Alignment for Few-Shot Learning: Related Work

 \textbf{Data augmentation based methods} try to increase the number of training set for better few-shot learning performance.
 Xian \textit{et al.} \cite{f_VAEGAN_CVPR19} developed a conditional generative model that combined the strength of VAE and GANs, in addition, via an unconditional discriminator, to learn the marginal feature distribution of unlabeled images.
 Zhang \textit{et al.} \cite{Hallucination_CVPR19} presented two light-weight data hallucination strategies for few-shot learning.
 Instead of GANs, they leveraged saliency network to obtain foreground-background pairs.
 Chu \textit{et al.} \cite{patch_sampler_CVPR19} proposed a sampling method that decorrrelated an image based on maximum entropy reinforcement learning, and extracted varying sequences of patches on every forward-pass.
 Self-supervised rotation was used as an auxiliary task in \cite{selfsupervision_ICCV19} to learn richer visual representations.
 There are also some methods based on transfer learning \cite{Model_Regression_ECCV16, meta_transfer_CVPR19, knowledge_transfer_CVPR19} where knowledge learned from large enough sample sets are transferred to few samples.

 The three branches can be combined in one method.
-Zhang \textit{et al.} \cite{WACV2019_powernorm} utilized second-order statistics with power normalization and permutation data augmentation to learn the similarity for few-shot learning.
-Wertheimer \textit{et al.} \cite{CVPR2019_localization} proposed batch folding, few-shot localization and covariance pooling for long-tailed class distributions with bounding boxes annotations.
-Different from \cite{WACV2019_powernorm, CVPR2019_localization}, which used second-order statistics to expand the feature space, we aim at modeling and comparing the relationship among local features inside the images to address content misalignment for few-shot learning.
-In our relation stream, both the relation among spatial local features and the relation among channel style features are taken into account without extra annotations or augmentations, while other works only considered the first one.
-Furthermore, the consistency relationship among features and multi-stream fusion are optimized in our model with a mutual information stream and weighting mechanism.
+Zhang \textit{et al.} \cite{WACV2019_powernorm} utilized second-order statistics with power normalization and permutation-based data augmentation to learn the similarity for few-shot learning.
+Wertheimer \textit{et al.} \cite{CVPR2019_localization} proposed batch folding, few-shot localization and covariance pooling for long-tailed class distributions with bounding box annotations.
+Different from \cite{WACV2019_powernorm, CVPR2019_localization}, which used second-order statistics rather than first-order statistics to expand feature space, we use the first-order static appearance information, the second-order correlation information, and the local-global mutual information to constrain the model to learn consistent and intrinsic features to address content misalignment for few-shot learning.
+In our relation stream, we enforce the images belonging to the same class to share a common correlation matrix across spatial positions as well as across channels.
+Both the relation among spatial local features and the relation among channel style features are taken into account, while other works only considered the first one.
+We do not use any version of power normalization, bounding box annotations or permutation augmentations in our method.
+Furthermore, the consistency relationship among features and the multi-stream fusion in our model are optimized with a mutual information stream and uncertainty-based weighting mechanism.

-In summary, although there is a deal of research, the relation information among the elements inside an image has not been explored well in the existing methods.
-It is still very challenging for better learning ability and good generalization performance in few-shot learning tasks.